j-d-b/kcus.org/README.md

-all staff hashes prefix w/ staff- all project hashes prefix w/ projects-
+all staff hashes prefix w/ staff- all project hashes prefix w/ projects- add new project, if no images, don't include the "image" attribute in the project in projects.json

 adding to or changing the names of the main nav pages is a larger development effort